damianhakert/damianhakert.github.io/source/handbook/sales_process/accounting.md

 ## Using Recurly to invoice hourly clients (or special order) by credit card

-1. For an existing client you can skip the first two steps
+* For an existing client you can skip the first two steps

-1. We create an account for the customer on Recurly
+* We create an account for the customer on Recurly

-1. We email them a link to their hosted account management page to enter billing information
+* We email them a link to their hosted account management page to enter billing information

-1. We open the customer’s account and click the Add Charge button in the Charges and Credits section
+* We open the customer’s account and click the Add Charge button in the Charges and Credits section

-1. Enter the unit amount and any other relevant details, then click the Add Charge button (it’s a good rule of thumb to include a description with the charge.
+* Enter the unit amount and any other relevant details, then click the Add Charge button (it’s a good rule of thumb to include a description with the charge.
 The description will display with the line item on the customer’s invoice)

-1. Keep the “Collect Sales Tax” button checked; Type: Digital Product
+* Keep the “Collect Sales Tax” button checked; Type: Digital Product

-1.This will create an uninvoiced charge on the customer’s account.
+* This will create an uninvoiced charge on the customer’s account.
 By default, this charge will be automatically rolled into the customer’s next subscription renewal invoice.
 If you’d like to collect this charge immediately, click the Generate Invoice button on the customer’s main account page

-1. Customer notes:
+* Customer notes:

-* Non-EU clients: No VAT according to article 44 and 59 of the European VAT Directive
+1. Non-EU clients: No VAT according to article 44 and 59 of the European VAT Directive

-* For EU clients: VAT shifted to recipient according to article 44 and 196 of the European VAT Directive
+1. For EU clients: VAT shifted to recipient according to article 44 and 196 of the European VAT Directive

-* Dutch clients: leave blank
+1. Dutch clients: leave blank

-1. Review the invoice details and click the Post Invoice button
+* Review the invoice details and click the Post Invoice button

-1. Draft sale in Twinfield
+* Draft sale in Twinfield

-1. Once the invoice is posted, Recurly will automatically collect on the invoice during our next automatic bill run (typically at the top of every hour).
+* Once the invoice is posted, Recurly will automatically collect on the invoice during our next automatic bill run (typically at the top of every hour).
 You will see the account’s balance go back to $0.00 when this charge is successfully processed

 ## Customer wants to update their Recurly account or billing information